-The dimensional standards for sign location aim at maintaining a 6 ft. pedestrian corridor.
+The recommendations also aim at maintaining a 6 ft. pedestrian corridor.
 This is in line with the actions of other municipalities and would maintain some ease of movement.
 If the signs are close to the building a "zigzag" pathway is avoided.
 The attachment to the building could be in the form of a short chain or rope.

 It is also our intent to provide a reasonable limit to the number of signs.
-The proposed 6 ft. pedestrian corridor would preclude some businesses from utilizing sandwich boards.
-This is because some areas of sidewalk are just 6 feet wide.
+Establishing a 6 ft. pedestrian corridor would preclude some businesses from utilizing sandwich boards.
+This requirement also means that these types of signs cannot be located in the areas where the sidewalk is narrowest.